Jalle19/eda-modbus-bridge/README.md

 }
 ```

-### POST /mode/{flag}
+### POST /mode/{mode}

-Enables/disables the specified mode/flag depending on the boolean value in the following request body:
+Enables/disables the specified mode depending on the boolean value in the following request body:

 ```json
 {"active":false}
 ```

-The response is identical to that of `GET /mode/{flag}`.
+The response is identical to that of `GET /mode/{mode}`.

 ### POST /setting/{setting}/{value}